Guidance Director: Matthew Azzaro, M.Ed. firstname.lastname@example.org

 Vocal Music: Kathy Fink email@example.com

 Kathy Fink was one of the members of the original design team that created our school.
-She taught in CATA's early years, and after taking time away for other opportunities, Kathy returned to teach vocal music this past January.
+She taught in CATA's early years, and after taking time away for other opportunities, Kathy returned to teach vocal music.
 She is well known in the seacoast area for her work in music and theater.
 She resides in Dover with her husband.

 Art: Mrs. Marisa Companion firstname.lastname@example.org

-Marisa Sciabarrasi has been involved in art education for the past four years with various age groups.
-Recently, she returned to Dover, NH, her hometown, after having lived in Los Angeles.
+Marisa Companion has been involved in art education for the past four years with various age groups.
 She is a working artist whose art addresses rites of passage into womanhood, nature of mothering, surviving as an independent business worker, small town Americana, and the meaning of neighborhood.
 Marisa earned her Bachelors of Fine Art from Massachusetts College of Art and Design in 2007 and Masters of Fine Art from California Institute of the Arts in 2010.
 Marisa’s recent work has been exhibited at the Hallspace in Boston, MA, Soho20 Gallery in New York, and Grand Central Market in Los Angeles, CA. Her teaching philosophy emphasizes empowering youth to reach untapped potential through creating art work.
 She believes in the importance of taking risks in art and not being afraid to make a mistake in order to grow as a person and artist.

 Mathematics: Peggy Ciotti email@example.com

-Peggy Ciotti is entering her third year as the mathematics instructor at CATA.
-She is also entering her 20th year as an educator.
+Peggy Ciotti is entering her 4th year as the mathematics instructor at CATA.
+She is also entering her 21th year as an educator.
 She resides in Dover with her husband, also an educator, and their daughter.

 English/Art: Brittany Treichel firstname.lastname@example.org